What is a lead scoring model?

 Go deeper: find out how one of our partners uses email sequencing for lead generation with Brevo.

 Boost conversions with lead scoring

-Start using Marketing Automation with Brevo
+Start lead scoring with Brevo

 Visual workflow builder, if/then logic, multichannel steps, performance tracking and ready templates to use.
 Free for 2,000 contacts.